 The problem?
 Equipment.
 Walk to the end of the counter at the original Al's #1 Italian Beef on Taylor and peek into the kitchen.
 There you'll see a meat slicer that's about the size of a fridge.
 This hulking machine is what allows Al's #1 to get its beef so thin, almost to the point where the slightest touch breaks each sheet apart.
 At home, I have to rely on my knives for slicing, and even the best cook in the world will never match an electric slicer for even, thin slices.

-I realized that without one of these, I'd never finish the job.
-On one hand this was great news—this is how to make the meat so tender!—but it left one enormous problem: I don't have an enormous meat slicer at home.
+On one hand finding out about the slicer was great news—this is how to make the meat so tender!—but it left one enormous problem: I don't have an enormous meat slicer at home.
 So where to go from here?

 A number of recipes online recommend a solution to this problem: cooking the beef until it falls apart like a pot roast.
 This can be utterly delicious, but it's not, strictly speaking, an Italian beef, and I'm going for authenticity here.